AdobeDocs/experience-manager-64.de-DE/help/forms/using/create-form-data-models.md

 **E. Werkzeugleistenwerkzeuge** , um mit dem Formulardatenmodell zu arbeiten.
 Die Symbolleiste zeigt mehr Optionen, abhängig vom ausgewählten Objekt im Formulardatenmodell.

-**F. &quot;Ausgewählte** Datenmodellobjekte und -dienste hinzufügen&quot;wird dem Formulardatenmodell hinzugefügt.
+**F. Hinzufügen Ausgewählte** Datenmodellobjekte und -dienste werden dem Formulardatenmodell.

 For more information about form data model editor and how you can work with it to edit and configure form data model, see [Work with form data model](/help/forms/using/work-with-form-data-model.md).